felipelfv/Why-risk-it-when-you-can-rix-it/README.md

-# Why-risk-it-when-you-can-rix-it
+# Nix and Rix tutorial
-Materials for the article submitted to "AMPPS Call for Papers on Replicability and Reproducibility in Methodological Research"
+This repository contains all the materials for the article submitted to "AMPPS Call for Papers on Replicability and Reproducibility in Methodological Research".